Blog / SOPs and Process

 Put access rules beside the instructions

-For a customer support SOP, the assistant may need help desk access, order lookup, approved reply templates, and a refund-draft workflow.
+For a customer support SOP, the assistant may need help desk access, order lookup, approved reply templates, and a refund-draft work process.
 They probably do not need admin rights, billing exports, or the ability to issue credits without approval.

 Use a red-line rule in every SOP: "You may draft refunds, discounts, contract edits, angry replies, or payment changes, but the owner approves before anything is sent or processed."
 The assistant can keep work moving without owning decisions that carry money or reputation risk.